January… it’s that time of year when people are extra passionate about new beginnings.

 Pay attention to it.
 If you want to learn more, check out this typography guide from tutsplus.

-There are a lot of moving parts in building and growing a niche site.
+There are a lot of moving parts in building and growing a blog.

 And unless you’re an experienced veteran with a couple of high-income sites in your portfolio already, you’re bound to make mistakes.

-When I first got into SEO and niche sites, I made every single one listed in this blog post.
+When I first got into SEO and blogs, I made every single one listed in this blog post.

 And I can tell you first hand that it is not a pleasant feeling to work on a site and find out that you’ve made critical errors that will prevent it from ever growing to where you wanted it to be.

-One of the things I hate more than anything is having to give up on a niche site mid-way because there just isn’t potential in it anymore.
+One of the things I hate more than anything is having to give up on a blog mid-way because there just isn’t potential in it anymore.

 Today, I feel that I’ve refined my strategy to the point where I’m doing everything in the most efficient way possible.
 But it took much longer than I would have liked, and a lot of trial and error to get here.